-This guide about the Silver War Badge is one of my articles designed to help you research a British soldier who served in the First World War.
+This guide on the Silver War Badge will help you research British soldiers who qualified for one during the First World War.
 This guide is split into four sections:

 - What is a Silver War Badge